TCL C7L Review

 5.6/10

-When it comes to colours straight out of the box, a new feature in TCL televisions – including the C7L model – is the presence of a new picture mode called Filmmaker Mode.
-This is significant news, as such a mode was not available from this manufacturer before.
-By design, as indicated by the name itself, the image in this setting is meant to be presented with the full intention of the film's creator.
-After our tests, we can confirm that it is undoubtedly the best built-in mode on this television if you care about faithful colour reproduction straight out of the box.
-However, we certainly wouldn't say it is perfect.
-Like most devices on the market, this C7L also had its factory flaws.
-The white balance in Filmmaker Mode tended to shift towards a slightly greenish-yellow hue, primarily caused by an excess of green and a clear deficiency of blue.
-Of course, for the average viewer, this won't be a drastic flaw, but if you care about perfect whites, natural skin tones, and unlocking the full potential of those new "super" quantum dots, then the television is crying out for professional calibration.
+When it comes to out-of-the-box colours, what's new in TCL TVs, including the C7L model, is the addition of a picture mode called Filmmaker Mode.
+This is significant because such a mode was not previously available from this manufacturer.
+As the name suggests, this setting is meant to present the picture with the filmmaker's full intent.
+After our tests we can confirm that it is, without doubt, the best built-in mode on this TV if you want faithful colour reproduction straight out of the box.
+However, we certainly wouldn't say it's perfect.
+Like most devices on the market, this C7L also had some factory calibration errors.
+The white balance in Filmmaker mode drifted towards a slightly greenish-yellow tint, caused mainly by an excess of the green component and a noticeable shortfall in blue.
+Of course, this won't be a major drawback for the average viewer, but if you care about perfect whites, natural skin tones and getting the full potential out of the structure of those new "super" quantum dots, the TV really needs professional calibration.

 This gallery shows how colors change after professional TV calibration.
 If you notice the difference, we recommend ordering this service at SkalibrujTV.com.